itpp-labs/pos-addons/pos_session_custom2/README.rst

 -----------
 * `IT-Projects LLC <https://it-projects.info>`__

-  Not maintained since v.10.0.
-Module is useful, but may not be compatible with other modules and more general approach is needed
+  The module is not maintained since Odoo 10.0.
+It's useful, but may not be compatible with other modules and more general approach is needed

 Further information
 ===================